MaiM0hamed/Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant/README.md

-🧠 Sidekick Agent – Experimental AI Coworker
+Sidekick Agent – Experimental AI Coworker

-An experimental AI sidekick application that acts as a powerful coworker capable of searching the web, browsing pages, reading and writing files, executing Python code, sending notifications, and retrieving knowledge from Wikipedia — all through an agent-based architecture.
+Sidekick is an experimental AI sidekick application designed to act as a powerful coworker.
+It can search the web, browse pages, read and write files, execute Python code, send notifications, and retrieve knowledge from Wikipedia using an agent-based architecture.

+Important:
-⚠️ Important: This project is experimental and intentionally powerful.
+This project is experimental and intentionally powerful.
 Use with caution.

-🚀 Project Overview
+Project Overview

 Sidekick is an AI-powered assistant built using LangChain, LangGraph, and Gradio.

-It is designed as a canvas, not a finished product — a flexible foundation that you can customize, extend, and experiment with.
+It is designed as a canvas, not a finished product.
+The goal is to provide a flexible foundation that can be customized, extended, and experimented with.

-The agent operates with multiple tools and can autonomously decide when and how to use them to achieve user goals.
+The agent operates with multiple tools and can autonomously decide when and how to use them in order to achieve user-defined goals.

-✨ Key Features
+Key Features

-🔍 Web Search using SerpAPI
+Web search using SerpAPI

-🌐 Browser Automation via Playwright (Chromium)
+Browser automation via Playwright (Chromium)

-📂 File System Access (sandboxed directory only)

-🧠 Wikipedia Knowledge Retrieval
+File system access (restricted to a sandboxed directory)

+Wikipedia knowledge retrieval

-🐍 Python Code Execution (unsandboxed – use carefully)
+Python code execution (not sandboxed; use carefully)

-🔔 Push Notifications using Pushover
+Push notifications using Pushover

-🧩 Agent Graph Architecture with Worker & Evaluator roles
+Agent graph architecture with Worker and Evaluator roles

-🖥️ Interactive UI built with Gradio
+Interactive user interface built with Gradio

-🏗️ Project Structure
+Project Structure
 sidekick/
 │
-├── sidekick_tools.py   # All tool definitions (search, browser, files, python, etc.)
+├── sidekick_tools.py   # Tool definitions (search, browser, files, python, etc.)
-├── sidekick.py         # Core agent logic, state, graph, worker & evaluator
-├── app.py              # Gradio UI and app entry point
-└── .env                # API keys and environment variables
+├── sidekick.py         # Core agent logic, state, graph, worker and evaluator ├── app.py              # Gradio UI and application entry point └── .env                # Environment variables and API keys

-🛠️ Tools Included
+Tools Included
-1. Web Search Tool
+Web Search Tool

-Uses SerpAPI for fast and reliable web search
+Uses SerpAPI to perform fast and reliable web searches.

-Returns structured search results for the agent
+Returns structured search results that the agent can reason over.

-2. Browser Tool
+Browser Automation Tool

-Uses Playwright (Chromium) for automated web navigation
+Uses Playwright (Chromium) for automated web navigation.

-No access to cookies, saved passwords, or authentication data
+The browser does not have access to cookies, saved passwords, or authentication data.

-3. File Management Tool
+File Management Tool

-Based on LangChain File Management Toolkit
+Based on the LangChain File Management Toolkit.

-Restricted to a specific sandbox/ directory
+Access is restricted to a specific sandbox/ directory to prevent unrestricted file system access.

-Allows reading and writing files safely
+Allows safe reading and writing of files.

-4. Wikipedia Tool
+Wikipedia Tool

-Uses Wikipedia’s public API
+Uses Wikipedia’s public API.

-Enables factual lookups and background research
+Enables factual lookups and background research.

-5. Python REPL Tool ⚠️
+Python REPL Tool

-Allows the agent to execute arbitrary Python code
+Allows the agent to execute arbitrary Python code on the host machine.

-Not sandboxed

-Can be removed if you’re not comfortable with this level of access
+This tool is not sandboxed and should be removed if this level of access is not acceptable.

-6. Push Notification Tool
+Push Notification Tool

-Sends notifications via Pushover
+Sends notifications via the Pushover API.

-Useful for alerts, task completion, or monitoring long operations
+Useful for alerts, task completion notifications, and monitoring long-running operations.

-🧠 Agent Architecture
+Agent Architecture

-The system is built using a graph-based agent workflow:
+The system is built using a graph-based agent workflow.

 Worker Agent

 Executes tasks

-Uses tools
+Uses available tools

 Produces outputs